 3rd street, between Avenues B and C, is too far from any relevant Subway station to get anywhere on time, but Hilda isn’t thinking about how she is keeping Brian waiting, how she is always keeping people waiting.
 She is thinking about the life-force of the city, the only energy she can detect these days.
 The city moves and swells, glimmers in the sun and dances after dark, the trains carry her through it all, with the strangers, with the people who are strangers but look like they could be friends, and with the strangers who are silent but look like they are begging to be asked about their story, about where they came from, and what they are doing here.

-Hilda reaches her favorite subway station, the F train on second ave, and descends down, pleased by the dark and the anonymity of it, the fact that people will look at her, her thin, wiry body, her unusual freckled face, her bruised legs sticking out of pink gauze, underwear visible, her thin tattooed arms and wrists, and maybe consider her for a moment, consider where she is off to and what tethers her to the earth, but then they will bustle on and no more energy or concern will attached to Hilda as she drifts through the subway station and rumbles uptown.
+Hilda reaches her favorite subway station, the F train on Second Ave, and descends down, pleased by the dark and the anonymity of it, the fact that people will look at her, her thin, wiry body, her unusual freckled face, her bruised legs sticking out of pink gauze, underwear visible, her thin tattooed arms and wrists, and maybe consider her for a moment, consider where she is off to and what tethers her to the earth, but then they will bustle on and no more energy or concern will attached to Hilda as she drifts through the subway station and rumbles uptown.

 She never likes traveling uptown, though.
 Downtown, and the Lower East Side, and Alphabet city, and sometimes Brooklyn, are what make up Hilda’s whole universe.
 It is the only place worth being, these days, she has decided.
 Midtown is intoxicated, drenched with the feelings of New York that Hilda wishes to escape.
 The commuters from the suburbs, from the suburb that she grew up in, flow in through midtown and disperse into office buildings by 9am, but the feeling of impermanence persists.
 At least people downtown enjoy the night together.
 They watch it get dark and huddle together around coffee tables, get high and talk about movies, about music, and they sway together until it is time to find a bar that will keep them from their beds.
 This world is the only one Hilda can imagine herself living in.
 She is an art student, her friends are art students, and they deem that the only things worthy in life are those that provoke, that challenge.